aumofatush/Application-of-Machine-Learning-in-Genomics/Machine_Learning_Genomics.md

 Examples of supervised learning in genetics and genomics range from DNA pattern recognition to text-mining.
 In this section, we will discuss two prominent examples of supervised learning, and demonstrate some applications and their influence to the field.

 #### a.
 Hidden Markov Models
-One of the most pervasive examples of supervised learning is the Hidden Markov Model, hereinafter referred to as the HMM.
+One of the most pervasive examples of supervised learning is the Hidden Markov Model(HMM).
 HMMs are a type of Bayesian network that use transition and emission probabilities to interpret the state probability of a dataset.
 HMMs have been used in bioinformatic modeling from chromatin state discovery [2] to gene finding [1].
-Here, we present a simple gene-finding HMM used to capture the properties of a protein-coding gene.
+Below is a simplified gene finding model, which captures the basic properties of a protein-coding gene.
 ![](/BENG_183_Figures/Gene_Finding_SL.jpg)

-This model requires as input a training set of labeled DNA sequences.
+The model takes as input the DNA sequence of a chromosome or a portion thereof.
 Labels for such a model may include the start and end coordinates of a gene, splice sites, and UTR.
 The model uses this training data to learn general properties of genes, including the DNA pattern near donor and acceptor splice sites, the expected length distributions for each element, and patterns within elements, such as typical codons in an exon vs. an intron.
 The trained model can then use these learned properties to identify novel genes that resemble the genes in the training set.

 Note certain limitations to this type of model, namely that it is incapable of identifying overlapping genes or multiple isoforms of the same gene.
 Similar limitations exist for other applications of HMMs, such as in topologically associating domain (TAD) discovery and directionality index creation in Hi-C data, wherein a simple HMM as above cannot find a hierarchy of TADs.
 For biological questions like this, more complex models are useful.